-- 6. Horizontal runs must be supported with 3/4" pipe strap at a maximum of 5 foot intervals and at each point where an elbow is used. - Maintain a 6 inch minimum air space to combustibles from all sections of the stainless steel vent system, except when a wall thimble is used.
+- 4. All vent systems must include a tee and drain plug for collection and disposal of condensate.
+The drain tee must be installed within the first 5 feet of vent run to protect the furnace. - 5.
+All horizontal sections must have a slope toward the drain tee of not less than 1/4" per foot to prevent the collection of condensate at any location other than at the tee. - 6.
+Horizontal runs must be supported with 3/4" pipe strap at a maximum of 5 foot intervals and at each point where an elbow is used. - Maintain a 6 inch minimum air space to combustibles from all sections of the stainless steel vent system, except when a wall thimble is used.

-Horizontal Power Venting - The Tjerlund GPAK-1T horizontal kit is certified for use with these furnaces.
-The kit includes a power venter, a side-wall vent hood and a barometric draft control.
+Horizontal Power Venting-The Tjerlund GPAK-1TN horizontal kit is certified for use with this furnace.
+The kit includes a power venter, a sidewall vent hood and a barometric draft control.
 It has an electrical interlock to assure that the furnace will not operate when the power venter is off.